CarlMurray/failte-pp2/README.md

 - fáilte features a Geo Guessing Game that provides users a fun way to discover Ireland's attractions.
 - Users are dropped at a random Street View of a popular attraction in Ireland and must guess the location by clicking on the map.
 - The closer the user's guess, the more points they win, over the course of a five round game.
-- The game can be enjoyed by users of all abilities as it features accessible controls [see Accessibility](#accessibility).
+- The game can be enjoyed by users of all abilities as it features accessible controls ([see Accessibility](#accessibility)).

 ### About

 ![About page](assets/readme/img/about-page.png "About page")
 - The site features an About page which provides more information on what fáilte is and how users can utilise it.
-- An attribution statement is also provided to credit the attraction data source (Fáilte Ireland).
+- An attribution statement is also provided to credit the attraction data source ([Fáilte Ireland](https://data.gov.ie/organization/failte-ireland)).
-- A "Get started" CTA is shown at the end of the About content to enable user to easily navigate to the Map after reading about the site.
+- A "Get started" CTA is shown at the end of the About content to enable users to easily navigate to the Map after reading about the site.

 ### Contact